definedrisk/petzold-pw5e/CD-ROM/README.md

-# Chapter example Workspaces from CD-ROM updated to VS2019 Solutions
+# Example Workspaces for each chapter from CD-ROM updated to VS2019 Solutions

 Opened each 'Workspace' in VS2019 (16.6.5 at time of writing) and upgraded to 'Solution'.
 Summary of additional changes made before build.